ace-wg/ace-key-groupcomm/draft-ietf-ace-key-groupcomm.md

 Marco: 'scope' encodes one group and some roles.
 So a node is supposed to leave that group altogether, with all its roles.
 If the node wants to stay in the group with less roles, it is just fine that is stops playing the roles it is not interested in anymore.
 -->

-If the Leave Request is such that the KDC cannot extract all the necessary information to understand and process it correctly (e.g. no 'scope' field present), the KDC MUST respond with a 4.00 (Bad Request) error message.
+If the Leave Request is such that the KDC cannot extract all the necessary information to understand and process it correctly (e.g. unrecognized endpoint), the KDC MUST respond with a 4.00 (Bad Request) error message.
 Otherwise, the KDC MUST remove the leaving node from the list of group members, if the KDC keeps track of that.

 Note that, after having left the group, a node may wish to join it again.
 Then, as long as the node is still authorized to join the group, i.e. it has a still valid access token, it can re-request to join the group directly to the KDC without needing to retrieve a new access token from the AS.
 This means that the KDC needs to keep track of nodes with valid access tokens, before deleting all information about the leaving node.